huguesjohnson/RetailClerk90/README.md

 **Development Status**

-There's an alpha build available on the project page.
+There's a beta build available on the project page.
 The final version should be done in summer 2024.
 No promises but I'd really like to be done in June 2024.

 There's a lot I could to do improve this demo.
 I'm a bit burned out on it though.
 It might be a while before I develop another retro console demo.